tumagonx/nwjs_docs_old/Building-node-webkit.md

 If you encountered other problems, see [UsingNewGit](http://code.google.com/p/chromium/wiki/UsingNewGit).

+## Patch WebKit

+We have done some hacks on WebKit to make it comfortable with local apps and node.js, currently you should manually apply our patch for WebKit.

+    cd /path-to-node-webkit/src/third_party/WebKit
+    git apply ../../content/src/patches/webkit.patch

 ## Build

 After the `gclient sync`, project files should have be prepared.
 If not, you should manually run: